Additional information on minors may be found in the Academic Guide. Please check with your faculty advisor before beginning a minor.

 Program Office: Panama City Campus: 215 Barron Building, 850-770-2178.

 The program provides the scientific knowledge needed for a variety of forensic disciplines such as trace, biometric, impression and pattern evidence.
 Crime Scene Investigation applies a problem-solving approach to investigations and analysis.
 A minor in Crime Scene Investigation is a great way to enhance your resume when applying for jobs in a forensic lab, medical examiner’s office or any law enforcement career.
 The minor in Crime Scene Investigation in the College of Applied Studies requires a minimum of 12 hours from required and elective coursework.
 The courses must come from the list of approved courses available at Panama City Campus.
-This minor is available to students on both the main campus (online) and the Panama City campus.
+This minor is available to students at both Tallahassee (online) and Panama City campuses.
 More information may be found at /Academics/Undergraduate-Programs/Public-Safety-Security/PSS-Minors-Available-in-Public-Safety-Security.

 A minor in education requires 12 credit hours of coursework: EDF 1005 - Introduction to Education (3), EDF 2082 - Schooling and Development in the Third World (3), EDF 2085 - Teaching Diverse Populations (3) and EDF 4210 - Educational Psychology (3).
 All minor coursework must be completed with a C- or better.
 THE EDUCATION MINOR DOES NOT LEAD TO A PROFESSIONAL TEACHING CERTIFICATE.
 Students interested in obtaining a professional teaching certificate should complete a state-approved teacher education program.
 The College of Education offers 15 state-approved initial certification programs at both the undergraduate and graduate level.
 For more information please visit http://education.fsu.edu.

 Panama City campus program advisor: Dr. Milinda Jay Stephenson (email@example.com)